galk32/GettingAndCleaningData/README.md

-# Scripts which i 've used and upload in my repo:
+# Scripts in my repo:

 1. Cookbook.md (describes the details of the project the steps i 've followed and the Variables summary